botilka/botilka/README.md

 - Snapshots.
 - One endpoint by command/query.
-- MongoDB / Redis / Elasticsearch
+- EventStore in MongoDB / Redis
+- ReadModel Elasticsearch
 - (maybe) Smart command retry on concurrency exception.

 ## Documentation